 Our nation, particularly in the last several presidential elections, has proven well split politically.
-Thus the proposal proposed herein, of a 67% national majority requirement to amend the Constitution — particularly when one takes into account the 95% precinct distribution requirement — would preclude all but the most urgent, broadly supported measures.
+Thus the proposal fowarded herein, of a 67% national majority requirement in order to amend the Constitution — particularly when one takes into account the 95% precinct distribution requirement — would preclude all but the most urgent, broadly supported measures.

 Given the right system, then, that mortifying 51% majority would be of little or no concern, either nationally or even statewide.
 It would often only establish clear majority ownership of ultra-local issues.
 It also would preclude endless run-off initiatives, which might tax even a newly invigorated electorate.

 So, is the prospect of a direct democracy still so awful frightening?
-Couldn’t we, the People, benefit and grow with more local autonomy and greater national tolerance?
-Don’t answer reflexively, in the manner you were taught.
+Couldn’t we, the People, benefit and grow with greater local autonomy and more national tolerance?
+Please don’t answer reflexively, in the manner you were taught.